dourgey/dourgey/README.md

 ![](https://github-readme-stats.vercel.app/api?username=dourgey)

-- 🔭 I'm currently working as an NLP algorithm engineer on 58.com.
+- 🔭 I'm currently working as an NLP & LLM algorithm engineer on modelbest.cn.
-- 🌱 I'm currently learning NLP and RL.
+- 🌱 I'm currently learning NLP, LLM and RL.
 - 😄 Happy to meet you!